Mobile-STEM/Carbo/README.md

 ## Background

 This application was created for the Mobile STEM VIP class.
 Yaroslava and Tana both had a goal to create a virtual reality or augumented reality project, thus Carbo was created.

+**Please view the Wiki for more information.**

 ## Technologies